Dan Evins: Career

 Evins also worked as an aide for his uncle, U.S. Rep. Joe L. Evins, before taking a position with his family's oil company.

-Evins co-founded Cracker Barrel in 1969 while he was working for Shell Oil.
+Evins founded Cracker Barrel in 1969 while he was working for Shell Oil.
 He opened the first restaurant in Lebanon, Tennessee, on Tennessee State Route 109.
 He borrowed $40,000 to construct the first Cracker Barrel, which turned a profit just one month after opening.

 Evins was the chief executive officer (CEO) of Cracker Barrel from its founding in 1969 to 2001, and after a shareholder exodus due to his discriminatory policies, he was chairman of the board from 2001 until his retirement in 2004.
 During this time he was also served as chairman of the board of directors for Castle Heights Military Academy while his son was enrolled in the school.

 In 1998, Evans led the drive by Cracker Barrel to purchase and restore the Mitchell House in Lebanon, Tennessee.
 The home had been a dormitory for elementary age students while Castle Heights Military Academy had been operating.
 The company spent two million dollars to restore the home and make it the company's corporate office.